zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-14.md

 verb meaning to select.
 She then tries to be funny by saying, “What am I, five?” meaning “Does she think I’m five years old and I ne ed for her to pick out my clothing?”

 Finn says, “My parents are worse.
 They’re always co mparing me to my smarter brothers.”
-“To compare” means to show how two diffe rent things are similar, although we would sometimes use this also to mean t o show how they are different.
+“To compare” means to show how two diffe rent things are similar, although we would sometimes use this also to mean to show how they are different.
 Some people use a different verb, “to co ntrast” (contrast), to mean to show how two things are different.
 “To compare” wou ld mean to show how they are similar, but in conversational English, we ofte n use “to compare” to mean either to show how things are the same or how they are different.

 Finn’s parents compare him to his more intelligent or “smarter” brothers.
 “I’m a huge disappointment to them,” he says.
 “To be a dis appointment” means to not do as well as someone hopes that you will do, or to  not be as smart, in this case, as your parents hoped that you would be.
 Many of us  are disappointments to our parents, I’m sure, just as our parents were probabl y disappointments to their parents.